angeris/cfmm-routing-code/numerics.md

 Here is proposed algorithm for this approach.

-**This algorithm better to run with range of inputs if purpose is to seek arbitrage**.
+**This algorithm better to run several times on range of inputs if purpose is to seek arbitrage**.

 ### Find sloppy inner oracle

-We can run forward only algorithm of depth N from start token to target token.
+We can run forward only algorithm of depth N from start token to any other token.

-Oracle is built using inverse length, direct reserver weighting averaging across all venues.
+Oracle is built using inverse length, direct reserves weighting averaging across all venues reaching same token.

+Assumes big pool are near optimal.

-So inner oracle accounts for price along possible routes.
+So inner oracle accounts for price along possible reachable routes.

 Alternative is using external oracle not discussed here, because: